I'm from Seattle and live in NYC.

 I currently lead US and UK product development for Wealthsimple.
 I joined to lead the company's US launch, and have also led projects like our Halal Investing portfolio and our introduction of pensions in the UK.

 Before that, I was on the original team at Tilt (acquired by Airbnb), where I developed a core product offering Tilt Pro, going on to power some of the most successful online pre-order campaigns ever.
 I also led partnerships with companies like Lytro, Soylent, Microsoft and celebrities like Nas.

-Halfway through my sophomore year at NYU's Stern School of Business, I left to build a startup called FamilyLeaf with seed investment from Y Combinator.
-The site was featured in the New York Times, USA Today, Inc Magazine and many others.
-We were acquired by Origami Labs (now eFamily.com) in early 2013.
+Before Tilt, I co-founded a startup called FamilyLeaf with seed investment from Y Combinator.
+We were featured in the New York Times, USA Today, and elsewhere.
+FamilyLeaf was acquired by Origami Labs in early 2013.

 Outside of startups, I have done some journalism and video work.
 Here are a few samples:

 Production and creative for a TV show called "Hey, How Ya Doin?" (aired on BRIC, a Brooklyn public access TV channel)

 A story about India's budding religious e-commerce industry for New York magazine

 A piece on Indian users of Quora for The Caravan magazine